Building a TaskEstimator#

 Tell the distributed planner how many tasks should be used for your own

-There’s an example of how to do that in the examples/ folder:
+There’s a complete example in the examples/ folder:

 custom_execution_plan.rs - A complete example showing how to implement a custom execution plan (